phage-nz/infosec-bazaar/emulation/readme.md

 - Reference: https://github.com/BishopFox/sliver

 **SpiderFoot:**
-- Start server: `cd /opt/SpiderFoot && python3 sf.py -l <server IP>:5001`
-- Start client: `cd /opt/SpiderFoot && python3 sfcli.py -s http://<server IP>:5001`
+- Start: `docker run -p 5009:5001 -d --name spiderfoot spiderfoot`
 - Reference: https://github.com/smicallef/spiderfoot

 **Others:**
-- Loaders can be found in `/opt/Loaders` and Obfuscators in `/opt/Obfuscators`
+- Loaders can be found in `/opt/Loaders`, Payload tools in `/opt/Payloads` and Obfuscators in `/opt/Obfuscators`
 - Tools intended to be used on the target (e.g. Mimikatz, Ncat, WSO) can be found in categorised folders under `/var/www/html`

 ## Information Sources